captn3m0/captn3m0.github.com/projects/index.md

 : **May 2019** Generates ebooks for The Ickabog by J.K Rowling.
 Uses original text from <https://www.theickabog.com/>, falling back to the Web Archive where needed.
 Supports all 9 languages.

 [okiya](https://github.com/captn3m0/okiya)
-: **April 2020** A simple [`boardgame.io`](https://boardgame.io) based implementation of the Okiya boardgame.
-It's a perfect information 2-player game that plays like Tic-Tac-Toe with Tile-matching.
-I plan to submit this to [freeboardgames.org](https://freeboardgames.org) soon.
+: **April 2020** A [`boardgame.io`](https://boardgame.io) implementation of the [Okiya boardgame](https://blueorangegames.eu/en/games/okiya/).

 [muse-dl][muse]
-: **March 2020** Wrote a crystal app to support downloading and stitching of books from [Project MUSE](https://muse.jhu.edu/).
-Project MUSE is a leading provider of digital humanities and social science content for the scholarly community around the world, run by the Johns Hopkins University.
-This generates well-polished PDFs with proper metadata.
+: **March 2020** A crystal command line application to support downloading and stitching of books from [Project MUSE](https://muse.jhu.edu/ "Project MUSE is a leading provider of digital humanities and social science content for the scholarly community around the world.")

 [epub-metadata-generator][emg]
-: **Feb 2020** Generates a metadata.xml file for an EPUB from various online sources, can be used with pandoc.
+: **Feb 2020** Generates a `metadata.xml` file for an EPUB from various online sources, can be used with [pandoc](https://pandoc.org/ "a universal document converter").

 [security-engineering-ebook](https://github.com/captn3m0/security-engineering-ebook)
 : **Feb 2020** A script to generate a combined PDF of the Security Engineering Book (Ross Anderson) using the chapters available for review.

 [pincode-validator][pincode]
-: **Feb 2020** A regex based validator for Postal Index Numbers in India.
-Packages available for JS/PHP/Python/Ruby
+: **Feb 2020** A regex based validator for Postal Index Numbers in India in various languages.

 [url-to-epub][url-to-epub]
 : **Jan 2020** A simple zero-config script that generates a standards-compliant EPUB from a webpage.
-Zero config.
-Requires pandoc

 [sarkar.icu][sarkar.icu]
 : **Dec 2019** Communications guide for network shutdowns. [@prtksxna](https://twitter.com/prtksxna) did most of the work.